thiagoa/thiagoa.github.io/_posts/2021-07-30-powerful-emacs-snippets.markdown

 `(ruby-code-for-fully-qualified-name-bottom)`
 ```

-It contained Ruby's `frozen_string_literal` magic comment to guarantee all string literals will be implicitly frozen by the Ruby runtime.
+It contained Ruby's `frozen_string_literal` magic comment to guarantee all string literals will be implicitly frozen by the language's runtime (to avoid mutations).

 Recently, I joined a project where `frozen_string_literal` is not needed.
-How to modify the snippet expansion only for that project?
+How to tweak my snippet only for that project?
 I want that line of code to be expanded conditionally with a setting.
 Again, here's where Emacs' raw power comes into play.

 ## How to make my snippet configurable?

-To that end I can have a Lisp function read a global boolean, and if the boolean is truthy (`t` in Lisp) then generate the `frozen_string_literal` output within my snippet.
+To that end I can have a Lisp function read a global boolean, and if the boolean is truthy (`t` in Lisp) then generate the `# frozen_string_literal: true` output within my snippet.
 It goes like this:

 ```lisp
 (defun ruby-code-for-frozen-string-literal ()